 Aside from the Group's pension scheme to its members, the Group also sponsors funded defined benefit plan for qualifying existing and former employees.
 The defined benefit plan is administered by a separate Fund, the Anguilla Social Security Staff Pension Fund (Staff Pension Fund) that is legally separated from the Group.

 The board of the Staff Pension Fund is composed of an equal number of representatives from both employer and employees.
 The board of the Staff Pension Fund is required by law or by the Trust Deed to act in the interest of the fund and of all relevant stakeholders in the scheme i.e. active employees, retirees, and employer.
-The board of the Staff Pension Fund is required by law or by the Trust Deed to act in the investment, contribution and other policies relating to the fund.
+The board of the Staff Pension Fund is responsible for setting the investment, contribution and other policies relating to the fund.